-The Robert Frost Charter School will follow the guidelines of 194-B:2,V which states: "Pupils who reside in the school district in which the charter school is located shall be provided transportation to that school by the district on the same terms and conditions as provided for in RSA 189:6 and RSA 189:8 and that transportation is provided to pupils attending other public schools within that district.
+The Robert Frost Public Charter School will follow the guidelines of 194-B:2,V which states: "Pupils who reside in the school district in which the charter school is located shall be provided transportation to that school by the district on the same terms and conditions as provided for in RSA 189:6 and RSA 189:8 and that transportation is provided to pupils attending other public schools within that district.
 However, any added costs for such transportation services shall be borne by the charter school.
 For the purposes of open enrollment, neither the sending nor the receiving school district shall be obligated to provide transportation services for pupils attending an open enrollment school outside the pupil's resident district."
-It is our expectation that students who attend the Robert Frost Charter School and reside in the host district shall have the opportunity to ride district transportation with the charter school providing for added route costs, if so billed.
+It is our expectation that students who attend the Robert Frost Public Charter School and reside in the host district shall have the opportunity to ride district transportation.

-Students attending the Robert Frost Charter School who do not reside in the host district will be required to arrange for their own transportation.
-The Robert Frost Charter School will make every effort to support families as they explore transportation options and facilitate ride sharing between families of students from outside the district through an online database or other means.
+Students attending the Robert Frost Public Charter School who do not reside in the host district will be required to arrange for their own transportation.
+The Robert Frost Public Charter School will make every effort to support families as they explore transportation options and facilitate ride sharing between families of students from outside the district.